TianzengLiu/Punnett-Square/README.md

 2. I separated the "container" under the navigation bar into two columns, left column is 8(put the Punnett-Square ) and right column is 4(put the Chart).

-3. in the left column, I reparated three sub-columns which are for the three left-pea squares, left-pea squares' children, top-pea three squares + result square.
+3. in the left column, I separated three sub-columns which are for the three left-pea squares, left-pea squares' children, top-pea three squares + result square.

 4. I put three rows in the third sub-column, which are the top-pea three squares,